jmsandiegoo/capstone-admin/README.md

 https://getcomposer.org/
 ```

-2. run the command in the terminal within project directory:
+2. Run the command in the terminal within project directory:

 ```
 composer install